DBT85/CC-CP-SCANSat/README.txt

 1) The first Kerbin mission requires that the first SCANSat part be unlocked
 2) The Mun mission requires that 60% LoRes data has been gathered from Kerbin
 3) The Minmus mission requires that 65% LoRes data is gathered from Kerbin and 15% from Mun
+4) The Eve Mission requires that 75% LoRes data is gathered from Mun and Minmus.
+It has an optional part too.
+5) The Duna mission requires that 90% LoRes data is gathered from Mun and Minmus.
+It has an optional part too.

 In future:
-4) The second Kerbin mission requires that the second SCANSat part be unlocked.
+6) The second Kerbin mission requires that the second SCANSat part be unlocked.
 Optional mission to de-orbit mission 1.
-5) The Eve Mission requires that 75% LoRes data is gathered from Mun and Minmus.
-It has some optional parts too.
-6) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
-It has some optional parts too.
+7) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
+Optional parts to de-orbit mission 2 and 3.
-7) The Duna mission requires that 90% LoRes data is gathered from Mun and Minmus.
-It has some optional parts too.
 8) The Dres mission requires that 50% of Mun and Minmus have Biome data.
 9) The Moho mission requires that 65% of Mun and Minmus have Biome data.
 Comprises 2 separate ships.
 10) The Joolian mission requires that 90% of Mun and Minmus have Biome data.
 Comprises 5 seperate ships.
 No orbit parameters.